Many of us have learned how to be deeply compassionate with others, but have never learned how to be in a compassionate relationship with ourselves.

 We learn to soothe ourselves from the inside rather than reaching for food, busyness, or distraction to numb our discomfort.
 We become our own refuge, our own source of comfort in the inevitable storms of human experience.

-The truth that emerges from this practice is profound: we cannot give what we do not have.
-The world needs our compassion, yes.
-But it needs us to be whole in that offering, to include ourselves in the circle of care we so naturally extend to others.
+The truth that emerges from a self-compassion practice is profound: we cannot give what we do not have.
+The world needs our compassion, yes, but it also needs us to include ourselves in the circle of care we so naturally extend to others.

 When you notice that critical inner voice arising today, pause.
 Place a hand on your heart.
 Ask yourself: What would I say to someone I love who was going through this exact struggle?